INTERCEPT Blood System for RBCs Study in Regions at Potential Risk for Zika Virus Transfusion-Transmitted Infections (RedeS)

 Patients who consent to the study will be assigned a study ID number and undergo screening.
 Screening data collection and procedures will include:

-Demographics (age, sex), vital signs, height, weight, indication for anticipated transfusion, type of scheduled surgery (if applicable), medical and surgical history, transfusion history, physical examination, comorbid conditions, concomitant medications, hematology panel (including complete blood count), blood type and Rh, Indirect Antiglobulin Test (IAT), blood chemistry, coagulation panel, Direct Antiglobulin Test (DAT), immune reactivity to IBS RBCs (if available), pregnancy test (when applicable).
+Demographics (age, sex), vital signs, height, weight, indication for anticipated transfusion, type of scheduled surgery (if applicable), medical and surgical history, transfusion history, physical examination, comorbid conditions, concomitant medications, hematology panel, blood type and Rh, Indirect Antiglobulin Test (IAT), blood chemistry, coagulation panel, Direct Antiglobulin Test (DAT), immune reactivity to IBS RBCs (if available), pregnancy test (when applicable).
 Once all screening assessments are completed and eligibility is confirmed, the subject may be randomized.

-If results from the following assessments are available in the medical record within 30 days prior to randomization, those data may serve as the screening data and the assessments do not need to be repeated unless the subject has an RBC transfusion in the 30-day period:
+If results from the Screening assessments are available in the medical record within 30 days prior to randomization, those data may serve as the screening data and the assessments do not need to be repeated unless the subject has an RBC transfusion in the 30-day period.

-If an RBC transfusion occurs after the study specific blood draws and assessments to determine eligibility are taken but prior to randomization, the subject may be randomized and the tests listed above should repeated prior to the first study transfusion.
+If an RBC transfusion occurs after determined eligibility but prior to randomization, the subject may be randomized and those Screening assessments should be repeated prior to the first study transfusion.

-A pregnancy test (when applicable) must be performed within 7 days of randomization.
+A pregnancy test (when applicable) must be performed at the Screening visit within 30 days of randomization.

 Randomization and Blinding

-For Stage A, potentially eligible patients will be consented and begin screening in the study in order to be assessed for eligibility for one of the three study arms and to be considered for randomization to receive Test or Control RBCs.
-An Interactive Web Response System (IWRS) will be used for electronic randomization of eligible patients.
+Potential patients will be consented and begin screening in the study in order to determine eligibility for inclusion in one of the three study arms.
+An Interactive Web Response System (IWRS) will be used for electronic randomization of eligible patients to receive Test or Control RBCs.

 At the end of screening, the patient's eligibility status will be entered into the electronic data capture system (EDC).
 If eligible, the patient will be randomized.
 Only appropriate blood bank staff will be able to access the treatment arm assignment.
 Study RBC unit labels will be indistinguishable for Test and Control products.
 Medical staff, and others caring for participating patients, as well as the sponsor (and delegates) will be blinded to treatment assignment.
 Unblinded delegates will monitor the production of the RBC components at designated blood centers.